Everything You Need to Know About NFC Mobile Payments

 For some customers, the more payment options they have, the better.
 Adding NFC mobile payments to your business’s point-of-sale (POS) system means your customers have another choice when it’s time to complete a transaction.
 They can feel confident running to the store with only their phones.

-Most digital wallets allow customers to use them for in-person payments—such as when someone is picking up their morning coffee or grabbing groceries after work—and online payments, such as placing a weekly Amazon order.
+Most digital wallets allow customers to use them for in-person payments—such as when someone is picking up their morning coffee or grabbing groceries after work—as well as for online payments, such as placing a weekly Amazon order.

 Your business needs a terminal that accepts NFC payments before you can start accommodating digital wallets and mobile payments.
 If you use a complete payment solution, your card terminal will already be NFC-enabled, making it easy to start accepting digital wallets.